aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 All fortunes are wrong except this one.
+> 🥠 It is a good day to have a good day.

-Last update: Sat Sep 20 05:08:23 2025
+Last update: Sun Sep 21 05:08:58 2025

 ### Let's play! 🎮